vmware/vSphere-machine-learning-extension/docs/user-guide/gang-scheduling.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can also install volcano scheduler in your cluster first as a secondary scheduler of Kubernetes and configure the training operator to select the scheduler name for gang-scheduling in the following:
+You can also install volcano scheduler in your cluster first as a secondary scheduler of Kubernetes and configure the training operator to select the scheduler name for gang-scheduling as below:

 .. code-block:: shell